Max Palfrey's Sensory-Friendly Adaptive Clothing Line

 "I am so proud of how well the clothing range is doing.
 I hope it is making a difference to the lives of people like me."

 "Hughie and Freddie were really nice and made me feel comfortable.
-The organisers even called ahead to ask about my favourite snacks and had them ready for me when I arrived and had also adapted the studio to make it autism friendly."
+The organizers even called ahead to ask about my favorite snacks and had them ready for me when I arrived and had also adapted the studio to make it autism friendly."

 "I hope that anyone struggling with being autistic can gain something from the podcast.
 I want to help people who experience the same challenges as me."